Joiry/HSL_Carp/Pipes_and_Variables_04.md

 ## Variables

-As we saw before, a variable simply stores a value:
+A variable is a way of storing a value.
+Let's assign a variable a value and then look at it with the `echo` command.

 ~~~
 $ id=sample01